 6. Mur des Je T’aime

-This hidden gem in Paris was created in 2000 by Frederic Baron and Claire Kito, and it is located at Square Jehan Rictus along Place des Abbesses.
-The red splashes across the enamel-tiled mural are pieces of a broken heart, representing the human race that has been torn apart and the wall attempts to bring it back together.
+This hidden gem in Paris was created in 2000 by Frederic Baron and Claire Kito.
+It is located at Square Jehan Rictus along Place des Abbesses.
+The red splashes across the enamel-tiled mural are pieces of a broken heart, representing the human race that has been torn apart, and the wall attempts to bring it back together.

-This a great spot to reflect upon something all of us humans have in common: a need for love, whether that be romantic or platonic.
+This is a great spot to reflect upon something all humans have in common: a need for love, whether romantic or platonic.

 See Related: Best Burgers in Paris, France